yesworkflow-org/yw-graph-service/README.md

 #### Building and running with Maven

-The YW Graph Service can be built and tested from the command line using the following commands:
+The YW Graph Service can be built and run from the command line using the following Maven commands:

 Command       | Description
 --------------|------------